Welcome

 Quality Wines

-Details: 88 Farringdon Road, EC1R 3EA | Book HERE
+Details: 88 Farringdon Road, EC1R 3EA | Book here

 Breddos Tacos

-Street food heroes Nud Dudhia and Chris Whitney moved on up in the world when they got their own permanent taco gaff in Clerkenwell, kitting it out with a Mexican volcanic stone mill for the tortillas (as you do…).
+Street food heroes Nud Dudhia and Chris Whitney moved on up in the world when they got their own permanent taco gaff in Clerkenwell, kitting it out with a Mexican volcanic stone mill for the tortillas.
 The tacos are a product of the duo’s tough journey taste-tasting their way around Mexico and America, which has led to variations like a queso birria number stuffed with slow-roasted beef shin, bone marrow and short rib.
 If you can drag yourself away from their taco brilliance, sturdy sides such as the sashimi-grade tuna tostada leave a lasting impression too.

-Details: 82 Goswell Road, EC1V 7DB | Book HERE
+Details: 82 Goswell Road, EC1V 7DB | Book here

 Berber & Q Shawarma Bar